How to find the perfect microclimate when moving to Costa Rica

 Different micro-climates in Costa Rica

 So how do you find out which micro-climate is best for you and your family?
 That is not an easy task and there is no full information on each area available online either.
-Where does one area stop and the other one start?
-It is impossible to put all that in a map.
-That is why you need to hire a Costa Rica real estate company with Costa Rica real estate agents in the different areas like the American European Real estate Group.
+Where do one area stop and the other one start?
+It is impossible to put all that on a map.
+That is why you need to hire a Costa Rica real estate company with Costa Rica real estate agents in different areas like the American European Real estate Group.
 In short: hire a professional real estate agent to find the perfect microclimate.

-Our real estate agents live in the area where they work and can tell you everything you need to know about the micro-climates in that particular area, the wind directions, the humidity factor and the details on the rain.
+Our real estate agents live in the area where they work and can tell you everything you need to know about the micro-climates in that particular area, the wind directions, the humidity factor, and the details on the rain.